cchudzicki-ocw-testing/21l.021-spring-2022/content/pages/assignments.md

 ### Report

 Each student will prepare and deliver a 10-minute in-class report on one day’s reading (possibly with a partner, depending on class size).
-This report should include research, using methods laid out in the research workshop on February 17 and presenting a brief bibliography using [MLA Works Cited Links to an external site.](https://owl.purdue.edu/owl/research_and_citation/mla_style/mla_formatting_and_style_guide/mla_formatting_and_style_guide.html)[.
-Links to an external site.](https://owl.purdue.edu/owl/research_and_citation/mla_style/mla_formatting_and_style_guide/mla_works_cited_page_basic_format.html)Please prepare a handout or slides (a page or 250 words or equivalent in slides) to be shared with the class.
-It should 1) supply salient information about the reading or film for the day, 2) focus on a relevant passage, and 3) raise questions and offer ideas for further thought and analysis.
-You will be graded on content (4), delivery (2), and ability to generate class discussion (4).
+This report should include research, using methods laid out in the research workshop and presenting a brief bibliography using [MLA Works Cited](https://owl.purdue.edu/owl/research_and_citation/mla_style/mla_formatting_and_style_guide/mla_formatting_and_style_guide.html)[.](https://owl.purdue.edu/owl/research_and_citation/mla_style/mla_formatting_and_style_guide/mla_works_cited_page_basic_format.html) Please prepare a handout or slides (a page or 250 words or equivalent in slides) to be shared with the class.

+It should

+1. supply salient information about the reading or film for the day,
+2. focus on a relevant passage, and
+3. raise questions and offer ideas for further thought and analysis.

+You will be graded on content, delivery, and ability to generate class discussion.